chapinhall/FSSDC/tutorials/introduction_to_using_r.md

 ## Installing additional packages

-You may want to intall aditional packages that can do a variety of tasks beyond what is available in base R. Packages for R are made available through [CRAN](https://cran.r-project.org/).
+You may want to install aditional packages that can do a variety of tasks beyond what is available in base R. Packages for R are made available through [CRAN](https://cran.r-project.org/).
 The R code in this repository includes instructions for installing the required packages.
 You can also browse available packages [here](https://cran.r-project.org/web/packages/).
 To install a package use the command `install.packages`.
 For example, to install [dpylr](https://dplyr.tidyverse.org/), a popular package of data manipulation tools, type `install.packages("dplyr)`.

 ## Further information

 The instructions above are designed to help you run the code available in this repository.
-There are a many tutorials and guides available for R. We recommend the following:
+There are  many tutorials and guides available for R. We recommend the following:

-- [An Introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf) Free, online guide written by the makers of R
+- [An Introduction to R](https://cran.r-project.org/doc/manuals/R-intro.pdf) Free, online guide written by the makers of R.

 - [Data Camp Introduction to R Course](https://www.datacamp.com/courses/free-introduction-to-r) An online course in R for data analysis.
 The first sessions are free.